doofinder/doofinder-woocommerce/doofinder-for-woocommerce/readme.txt

 Just send your questions to <mailto:support@doofinder.com> and we will try to answer as fast as possible with a working solution for you.

 == Changelog ==

+= 2.0.18 =
+Fix bug that was saving non-indexable post types in the database in doofinder_update_on_save

 = 2.0.17 =
 Fix visual bug in Product Data Settings.